 9. Chandragiri Hills

-Last but not least, on this list of best places for photoshoot in kathmandu we can’t miss Chandragiri Hills.
-It is probably the most beautiful day hike in the Kathmandu valley that takes us to amazingly beautiful Chandragiri hills.
+Last but not least, on this list of best places for photoshoots in Kathmandu we can’t miss Chandragiri Hills.
+It is probably the most beautiful day hike in the Kathmandu valley that takes us to the amazingly beautiful Chandragiri hills.
 From there you have the most amazing view of the Himalayas.
 It is also a bird watcher’s and nature lover’s paradise.

 The Chandragiri hill is of enormous value to Shravanabelagola.
 Not only does it accommodate numerous Basadis, but it also offers a panoramic view of Kathmandu as a whole.
 It has been voted one of the best places to visit around Shravanabelagola because it connects the chapels of Hinduism, Buddhists, and Jainism.
 It is one of the hills surrounding Shravanabelagola.
 And it has a well-organized tourist pickup point.

 Patan is considered a city apart from Kathmandu although it is completely attached to it.
 You can get there by bus or walk for half an hour.
 It is an area with a rich cultural heritage.
 This is where you will find Durbar Square which, in my opinion, and that of many other travelers, is perhaps the most beautiful in Nepal.
 I recommend that you go up to one of the terraces of the many restaurants around it and have a good Lassi (yogurt drink) contemplating the views and the bustle of the square.